Seal hunting: Export

 In Norway in 2004, only Rieber worked with sealskin and seal oil.
 In 2001, the biggest producer of raw seal oil was Canada (two percent of the raw oil was processed and sold in Canadian health stores).
 Rieber had the majority of all distribution of raw seal oil in the world market, but there was no demand for seal oil.
-From 1995 to 2005, Rieber annually received between 2 and 3 million Norwegian krone in subsidy.
+From 1995 to 2005, Rieber annually received between in subsidy.
 A 2003–2004 parliamentary report says CG Rieber Skinn is the only company in the world that delivers skin from bluebacks.
 Most of the skins processed by Rieber have been imported from abroad, mainly from Canada.
 Only a small portion is from the Norwegian hunt.
 Of the processed skin, five percent is sold in Norway; the rest is exported to the Russian and Asian markets.

 Fortuna Oils AS (established in 2004) is a 100% owned subsidiary of GC Rieber.
 They get the majority of their raw oil imported from Newfoundland.
 They also have access to raw oil from the Norwegian hunt.

 Russia

 The Russian seal hunt has not been well monitored since the breakup of the Soviet Union.
 The quota in 1998 was 35,000 animals.
 Reportedly, many whitecoat pups are not properly killed and are transported, while injured, to processing areas.
 In January 2000, a bill to ban seal hunting was passed by the Russian parliament by 273 votes to 1, but was vetoed by President Vladimir Putin.

 On 21 September 2007 in Arkhangelsk, the Norwegian GC Rieber Skinn AS proposed a joint Russian–Norwegian seal hunting project.
-The campaign was carried out from one hunt boat supplied by GS Rieber Skinn AS in 2007, lasted two weeks, and brought in 40 000 roubles per Russian hunter.
+The campaign was carried out from one hunt boat supplied by GS Rieber Skinn AS in 2007, lasted two weeks, and brought in per Russian hunter.
 GS Rieber skinn AS declared a plan to order 20 boats and donate them to the Pomor.
 CG Rieber Skinn AS, in 2007, established a daughter company in Arkhangelsk, called GC Rieber Skinn Pomor'e Lic.
 (GC Rieber Skinn Pomorje).

 The Norwegian company Polardrift AS, in 2007, had plans to establish a company in Russia, and operate under Russian flag, in close cooperation with GC Rieber Skinn Pomor'e.

 Plans for the 2008 season included both helicopter-based hunts, mainly to take whitecoats, and boat-based hunts, mainly targeting beaters.

 On 18 March 2009, Russia's Minister of Natural Resources and Ecology, Yuriy Trutnev, announced a complete ban on the hunting of harp seals younger than one year of age in the White Sea.